c272/algo-lang/README.md

 Simply running `algo` in console will display your current version, including the build number and revision. **Please state your build and revision when reporting bugs in the issues section.**

+## Sample Code
-Also, as an example of what the language looks like, here's some sample code I've typed up:
+Also, as an example of what the language looks like, here's some sample code I've typed up.

 *Warning: This may be out of date when there are major updates and revisions to the language, and the README hasn't been modified.*

     //Import the input library and string library.